RishabhS2004/first-repo/Annotations/README.md

 Use keyboard shortcuts to speed up annotation

 All work is auto-saved, and you can monitor progress within the dashboard.

+In this Example, I have used
+Cats
+Dogs
+Males
+Females
+As my annotations

 ## Exporting Annotations